eagronin/mushroom-classification-analyze/README.md

 # Analysis

-This section describes the classification analysis to evaluate performance of several classifiers, including Logistic Regression, KNN, Decision Tree, Random Forest, SVC, Naive Bayes and Neural Network, in predicting whether a mushroom with particular attributes is edible or not.
+This section describes an analysis of classifying mushrooms into edible and not edible by appllying several classifiers to a feature space reduced to two principal components.
+The classifiers used in the analysis include Logistic Regression, KNN, Decision Tree, Random Forest, SVC, Naive Bayes and Neural Network.

-Processing and cleaning of the data are described in the [previous section](https://eagronin.github.io/mushroom-classification-prepare/).
+Data cleaning and processing is described in the [previous section](https://eagronin.github.io/mushroom-classification-prepare/).

-The results and visualizations are reported in the [next section](https://eagronin.github.io/mushroom-classification-report/).
+Accuracy of the classifiers and visualizations of their respective decision boundaries and probabilities are reported in the [next section](https://eagronin.github.io/mushroom-classification-report/).

-The following code plots he target against two principal componets:
+The following code plots the target against the first two principal componets of the feature space:

 ```python
 # Plot the target as a function of the two principal components